philiptran218/Dungeon_Mania_Specification/README.md

 For each week, create a list of objectives to achieve in that week, and state which team member is allocated to each objective.

 * You can include notes such as team member availability in the plan and meeting times as well.
-* Tasks only need to be broken down and delegated at the feature level, which you can ascertain from your user stories and acceptance criteria.
+* Tasks only need to be broken down and delegated at the feature level.

 There are no strict guidelines for how this plan should be formatted or structured - it just needs to be understandable by your tutor.